granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

     caption: [How sequential/transactional data might look in a production table] )

 This table contains the complete history of every event posted by every customer, although we only show the history of our customer "Jane" for simplicity.
 Tabular machine learning techniques cannot model this rich data structure even though the data may fit in a table, as each observation is not independent.
-In other words, there are inter-record relationships that tabular models cannot understand.
-This data structure is universal: a "ledger" of events every customer posts.
+In other words, there are relationships among multiple observation that tabular models cannot model by design.
+This data structure is universal: a "ledger" of events that every customer posts.
 Each event arrives asynchronously and is immutable such that once a customer does something, it permanently stays on the ledger for all time.
 Each event can contain any number of complex fields, and each field can be of any data type.
-For example, the type of any field may be categorical, of raw text, having graph-like entity identifiers such as an IP Address or phone number, of arbitrarily complex numeric distributions, a simple boolean value, structured timestamp, structured geospatial coordinates, or even file paths to images, audio clips or other such media.
+For example, the type of any field may be categorical, of raw text, having graph-like entity identifiers such as an IP Address or phone number, of arbitrarily complex numeric distributions, a simple boolean value, structured timestamp, structured geospatial coordinates, or even file paths to images, audio clips or other media.

+This data structure is sequential and has potentially multiple fields, each of which may have any data type.
+We refer to this data structure as being "multi-structured", and refer to a specific instance of this data structure as a "ledger".

 This data architecture pattern is called "Event Sourcing."
 Event sourcing can easily apply complex business logic and record every customer's history for complete reproducibility.
-It is also able to scale with _Big Data_.
+It scales well with _Big Data_.

-*The ledger is the source of truth for everything that has ever happened.*
+*The ledger is the source of truth for everything that has ever happened within an organization.*

-Modeling the ledger is exceedingly challenging, however.
-It is standard to simplify such a complex data structure into a tabular format to utilize traditional machine learning techniques, such Gradient Boosting Machines (GBMs), by creating independent observations with hundreds to thousands of tabular features, each representing the composite of previous events.
+Modeling a ledger is challenging, however.
+It is commonplace to simplify this ledger structure into a set of tabular "features" to utilize traditional machine learning techniques, such Gradient Boosting Machines (GBMs), by creating independent observations with hundreds to thousands of tabular features, each representing the composite of previous events.
 Developing such tabular features from the ledger is called "tabular feature engineering."
 If done correctly, a tabular machine learning model can model the target variable as a function of the tabular features.
-However, extensive manual effort and subject matter expertise are required to solve common business problems adequately.
+However, extensive manual effort and subject matter expertise are required to optimally engineer the features that sufficiently solve a business problem.

 Given the above ledger, as a crude first draft, one might engineer the following features:
 - `income`: The customer's most recently reported income